Testing the goodness-of-fit of a functional autoregressive model: Acknowledgements

 \section{Acknowledgements}

-This work has been supported in part by projects PID2022--142900NB-I00 and PID2020-116587GB-I00, financed by MCIU/AEI/10.13039/ 501100011033 and by FEDER UE, and CEX2020-001105-M MCIN/AEI/ 10.13039/501100011033), as well as supported by grant ED431C 2021/24 (Grupos competitivos) financed by Xunta de Galicia through European Regional Development Funds (ERDF).
+This work has been supported in part by projects PID2022--142900NB-I00, PID2024-158017NB-I00 and PID2020-116587GB-I00, financed by MCIU/AEI/10.13039/501100011033 and by FEDER UE, and by CEX2020-001105-M MCIN/AEI/ 10.13039/501100011033.
+It has also been partially supported by regional grants ED431C 2021/24 and ED431C 2025/03 (Grupos competitivos), financed by Xunta de Galicia through European Regional Development Funds (ERDF).